qlem/Paint/README.md

 # paint
 Small paint program write in python.
+Use Qt.